-- o On April 22, 2024, the Company amended its revolving credit facility and extended the maturity date from February 2028 to April 2029, amongst other amendments. - o On April 29, 2024, the Board declared a quarterly dividend on its outstanding common shares of \$0.41 per common share, for the second quarter of 2024.
-The common share dividend is payable on July 17, 2024, to shareholders of record at the close of business on June 28, 2024.
+- o On May 5, 2025 the Company announced the appointment of Dave Gosse as Senior Vice President and Chief Operating Officer, effective May 20, 2025. - o Subsequent to the end of the quarter, the Company successfully and safely completed the dredging project at Gateway, on time and on budget, making Gateway one of only two terminals in Texas capable of loading up to 1.6 million barrels on a Very Large Crude Carrier and fully loading a Suezmax vessel. - On May 5, 2025, the Board declared a quarterly dividend on its outstanding common shares of \$0.43 per common share, for the second quarter of 2025.
+The common share dividend is payable on July 17, 2025, to shareholders of record at the close of business on June 30, 2025.